anthonydb/practical-sql/faq-updates-errata.md

 **Master password:** Beginning with version 4.7 of pgAdmin, released in May 2019, the application asks you to set a "master password" that's used in addition to the database password set on installation.

+### Chapter 4: Importing and Exporting Data

+**Avoiding common import errors**:

+Be sure to download the data files and code examples from this repo using the steps outlined on page xxvii of the book's Introduction.
+That is, on the [main GitHub page for this repo](https://github.com/anthonydb/practical-sql), click the `Clone or Download` button and download a ZIP file with all the materials.
+Trying to copy/paste from GitHub often creates problems because HTML coding can get added to the data.

+In addition, avoid opening or changing CSV files with Excel or a text editor, which can lead to data loss or encoding changes.

 ### Chapter 9: Inspecting and Modifying Data

+**Updated data file**:

 As of February 24, 2019, this repository contains a revised version of the CSV file `MPI_Directory_by_Establishment_Name.csv'`.
 The only difference between it and the original is the format of the dates in the `grant_date` column.
 They are now in ISO 8601 international standard format, `YYYY-MM-DD`.
 I made the change to accommodate international translation of Practical SQL.
 This change affects none of the exercises.
 If you would like to use the original CSV for some reason, I moved it to the [Misc folder](https://github.com/anthonydb/practical-sql/blob/master/Misc/).